Drouin, Victoria: Newspapers

-Drouin is serviced by three local papers—the weekly Warragul and Drouin Gazette, The Trader and the independent monthly and online paper the Warragul & Baw Baw Citizen.
+Drouin is served by three local papers—the weekly Warragul and Drouin Gazette, The Trader and the independent monthly and online paper the Warragul & Baw Baw Citizen.

 According to the Warragul Regional Newspapers website, The Gazette and The Trader are distributed to locations from as far as Pakenham to Moe and from Poowong to Noojee.

 The Warragul Citizen was established in 2011 as a quarterly print paper before becoming bimonthly in 2012, covering Warragul, Drouin and Yarragon.
 The paper's online news offering started in late 2011 and covers all of Baw Baw.
 The paper moved to being online-only in 2013, printing its last physical edition in February.
 It returned to print as a monthly tabloid covering all of Baw Baw in July 2014, changing its name to the Warragul & Baw Baw Citizen.

 Radio

 West Gippsland Community Radio (3BBR) is based in Drouin.

-The radio reception available in Drouin also includes many of the Melbourne commercial stations (such as 105.1 Triple M, Smooth 91.5, 3AW 693, Nova 100), ABC broadcasters (774 ABC Melbourne, 96.7 Triple J and 100.7 ABC Gippsland) and Gippsland commercial stations 531 3GG, 94.3 Star FM, 99.5 TRFM and Gold 1242.
+The radio reception available in Drouin also includes many of the Melbourne commercial stations (such as 105.1 Triple M, Smooth 91.5, 3AW 693, Nova 100), ABC Radio (774 ABC Melbourne, 96.7 Triple J and 100.7 ABC Gippsland), and Gippsland commercial stations 531 3GG, 94.3 Star FM, 99.5 TRFM and Gold 1242.

 Television

-Free-to-air digital television signals containing programs from ABC TV, SBS TV, Southern Cross 10, Prime7 and WIN TV are broadcast to the area from Mount Tassie in the Strzelecki Ranges, 68 km south-east of Drouin.
-Television transmissions from Mount Dandenong for the Melbourne market (Seven, Nine and Ten) can be received in Drouin and Warragul with a suitable roof-top antenna.
+Free-to-air digital television programs from ABC TV, SBS TV, Southern Cross 10, Seven and WIN TV are broadcast to the area from Mount Tassie in the Strzelecki Ranges, 68 km south-east of Drouin.
+Television transmissions from Mount Dandenong for the Melbourne market (Seven, Nine and Ten) can also be received in Drouin and Warragul with a suitable roof-top antenna.